acrylian/zenponsive/README.md

 - `.zp-w1600` – Big desktop width
 - `.zp-wFull` – Full browser window width

-You can use any size you wish for the main wrapper, too
+These just set a `max-width: XXXpx respectively `max-width: 100%` for `.zp-wFull`.
+Since the grid itself is percentage based you can of course use any other custom width.

 See the `zenponsive.css` file for the file comments for more info.
 We use `zp-w960` here and six columns: